spiritedtechie/sensor-fun/sensor-devices/README.md

 ###### Monolithic Device
 The following photos show a monolithic device with all sensors attached via a breadboard.
 - The orange wires from/to the Arduino are used for the digital sensors
-- The blue wires from/to the Arduino are used for the analogie I2C bus
+- The blue wires from/to the Arduino are used for the analog I2C bus
 - The brown and white wires are the I2C slaves connected to the I2C bus
 - The yellow wires are the digital sensors attached to the digital IO pins